maweiche/code-refactor/README.md

 ## Acknowledgments

 * Hat tip to anyone whose code, libraries, packages, or UI was used  / inspired from
-* Jerome, Manuel, Danny, W3Schools, and Google (ofcourse)
+* Jerome, Manuel, Daniel, Cheng, W3Schools, and Google